kalibera/rchk/doc/DOCKER.md

 ```

 `ERROR: too many states (abstraction error?)` can be ignored, it informs
-about that `strptime_internal` function in R is too complicated to analyze.
+about that `strptime_internal` function in R is too complicated to be
-`ERROR: did not find initialization function R_init_audio` is from
+analyzed.  `ERROR: did not find initialization function R_init_audio` is
-`fficheck` (checking foreign function call registration). `WARNING Suspicious
+from `fficheck` (checking foreign function call registration).  `WARNING
-call` are from `maacheck` (checking for likely PROTECT bugs due to multiple
+Suspicious call` are from `maacheck` (checking for likely PROTECT bugs due
-allocating arguments in a function). `src/driver.c:241` is
+to multiple allocating arguments in a function).  `src/driver.c:241` is

 ```
        Rf_setAttrib(ptr, Rf_install("class"), Rf_mkString("audioInstance"));
 ```

-The unprotected result of `Rf_mkString` can be destroyed by GC run during
+The unprotected result of `Rf_mkString` can be destroyed by GC during
 allocating function `Rf_install`.

-## Container state in `packages`
+## Keeping container state

 When invoked as above, R package dependencies are installed automatically on
-every invocation of the container, the container itself does not keep any
+every invocation of the container.
-state

 To avoid this overhead, one can create directory `packages` and make it
 available to the container to keep state across invocations.